alexdotrud/inner-balance-app/README.md

 **As a logged-in user**, I want to create my own personalized daily wellness tasks **so that I can track them every day**.

 **Acceptance Criteria:**
-- After first login (or via dashboard), the user is prompted to create a daily task list.
-- A new task can be added by entering a title (e.g., *"Drink 2L water"*, *"Meditate 10 minutes"*).
+- A new task can be added by entering a title and description.
 - Tasks can be edited or deleted after creation.
 - The system validates that task names are not empty.
 - A user can create multiple tasks in one session.
-- Tasks are saved in the user's profile and displayed in their daily dashboard.

 ### 4. Marking Tasks as Completed
 **As a user**, I want to mark tasks as completed **so that I can track my progress and focus on remaining tasks**.

 **Acceptance Criteria:**
-- Each task has a checkbox or toggle for completion.
+- Each task has a checkbox for completion.
-- Completed tasks are visually distinct (e.g., crossed out or faded).
+- Completed tasks are visually distinct (crossed out).
 - The user can toggle completion status on and off.